Terminal Station (Hutchinson, Kansas)

 The Terminal Station in Hutchinson, Kansas is a Prairie School style building built in 1915.
 It was listed on the National Register of Historic Places in 1983.

-It was built as a station of the Wichita-based Arkansas Valley Interurban trolley-car system.
+It was built as a station of the Wichita-based Arkansas Valley Interurban Railway trolley-car system.

 In 1983, its first floor was a Trailways Bus station and its second floor was unused.